 In optics, he elucidated and named ‘fluorescence’, the effect whereby certain minerals emit visible light when exposed to ultraviolet light.
 Today, this effect is the basis of fluorescent lighting.
 In mathematics, ‘Stokes Theorem’ in vector calculus is a standard tool, known to every student.
 His unpublished work was often re-discovered and credited to others; he anticipated most of Kirchoff’s later discovery of spectroscopy, a powerful optical technique that reveals the composition of stars and a crucial method of chemical analysis.
 In addition, he was called upon to investigate the infamous failures of several large railway bridges and influenced the engineering design of iron structures.

 The family home was ‘Lensfield’ – a house on Lensfield Road, the site of which is now occupied by the Scott Polar Institute.
 Stokes and his wife had five children: Arthur Romney (1858-1916), Susanna Elizabeth (1859-63), Isabella Lucy (1861-1934),William George Gabriel (1863-93), and Dora Susanna (c.1868–1868).
 Of these, Susanna and William are buried in the St Paul’s area of Mill Road Cemetery, as is his wife.
 (See Illustrations 5 and 3, respectively.)

-Isabella married Lawrence Humphry (1856–1920), Physician to Addenbrooke’s Hospital, in 1889, and she and her husband are buried in the St Mary the Great area of the Cemetery.
+Isabella married Lawrence Humphry (1856–1920), Physician to Addenbrooke’s Hospital, in 1889, and she and her husband are also buried in the cemetery.

 Death and Funeral